Bézout's identity

-Many other theorems in elementary number theory, such as Euclid's lemma or the Chinese remainder theorem, result from Bézout's identity.
+Many other theorems in elementary number theory, such as Euclid's lemma or the Chinese remainder theorem, can be formally deduced from Bézout's identity.

 A Bézout domain is an integral domain in which Bézout's identity holds.
 In particular, Bézout's identity holds in principal ideal domains.
 Every theorem that results from Bézout's identity is thus true in all principal ideal domains.